 When you relay credit card data to your payment processor through a terminal, that information is usually sent over an unsecured network.
 With the right tools, anyone can theoretically intercept this information and begin racking up fraudulent charges.

 However, it’s possible to reduce the severity and frequency of these intercepts using point-to-point encryption (P2PE).
 What exactly is P2PE?
 And how does it help to prevent credit card fraud?

 Point-to-Point Encryption at a Glance

-With P2PE, your customers’ credit card information is automatically encrypted whenever they swipe their plastic at the counter.
+With P2PE, your customers’ credit card information is automatically encrypted whenever they swipe or dip their plastic at the terminal.
 That information remains encrypted when sent directly to your payment processor.

 Although this credit card data still travels over unsecured Wi-Fi and cellular networks, unauthorized parties are unable to decode the information.
 Only the payment processor has the encryption key on its end.

 Your customers obviously benefit from this greater security protection.
 They don’t have to worry as much about their sensitive financial data falling into the wrong hands.

 As a merchant, you also benefit since:

 - Your business doesn’t experience as much credit card fraud